pillars/styleguides/css.md

 }
 ```

-### Componentizing
+### Components

 Always look to abstract components.
-Medium has a very strong, very consistent
-style and the reuse of components across designs helps to improve this
-consistency at an implementation level.

 A name like `.homepage-nav` limits its use.
-Instead think about writing styles
-in such a way that they can be reused in other parts of the app.
-Instead of
-`.homepage-nav`, try instead `.nav` or `.nav-bar`.
-Ask yourself if this
-component could be reused in another context (chances are it could!).
+Instead think about writing styles in such a way that they can be reused in other parts of the app.
+Instead of `.homepage-nav`, try instead `.nav` or `.nav-bar`.
+Ask yourself if this component could be reused in another context (chances are it could!).

-Components should belong to their own less file.
-For example, all general button
-definitions should belong in buttons.less.

 Every component should be stored in its own `file.scss`.

 #### Naming

 Name-spacing is great!
-But it should be done at a component level â€“ never at a
+But it should be done at a component level, never at a page level.
+It should be made at a descriptive, functional level.
-page level.

-Also, namespacing should be made at a descriptive, functional level.
 Not at a
 page location level.
-For example, `.profile-header` could become
-`.header-hero-unit`.
+It means that `sidebar`, `homepage` and similar keywords should be avoided.

 ```css
 /* bad */